 3. You will run keywords/ads in different languages

 4. You will run shopping campaigns for multiple countries (each shopping campaign must target only one country)

 Outside of these unusual circumstances we strongly recommend you don’t build duplicate campaigns that simply target different locations.

 Targeting Multiple Locations In One Campaign And Applying Bid Adjustments

-In AdWords, it is an easy matter to target a large area such as the United States by inputting “United States.”
+In Google Ads, it is an easy matter to target a large area such as the United States by inputting “United States.”
 But, you could, for example, also add each US state individually as a long list of items.
 So, what’s the difference, and why do all that extra work?
-In AdWords, you can set bid adjustments for each location you’ve added as an individual target.
+In Google Ads, you can set bid adjustments for each location you’ve added as an individual target.
 If your target is simply “United States” you cannot set up bid adjustments by state.
 If, however, you’ve created a list of US states, you can set bid adjustments for each state independently.

 This applies to any location target, whether you use named places, radius targeting, postal/zip codes, or anything else.
 The major benefit of this method is that you can tweak your bid adjustments as data rolls in.
 And because all your other targeting is contained in one campaign you will be able to optimize across other dimensions more quickly and efficiently.

 Alright, great, so why not break down location targeting in all campaigns this way; heck why stop at states when you could add every major US city?
 Simply put, diminished gains.
 Let’s say you buy 300 clicks per month and yield a 5% conversion rate (15 per month).
 Doing some simple math, that gives us 15/50 states = 0.3 conversions/state each month.
 Obviously, the real stats are going to be disproportionate but realistically we might have to wait 6-12 months before seeing any actionable trends.
 In this example, even splitting up the country into states is probably too segmented to garner an advantage.